 Painting the fiberglass on your boat hull can be a great way to improve its appearance and make it look brand new.
 But if your boat deck leaves a lot to be desired, that work can be for naught.
-That’s why we’ve put together this brief guide on how to paint a fiberglass boat deck.
+That’s why Boat Life has put together this brief guide on how to paint a fiberglass boat deck.
 Use these simple steps to help ensure your boat looks as best as it can while still maintaining the quality of its fiberglass.

 Step One: Clean, Rinse, Dry